Crazing: Historical background

-Crazing, derived from the Middle English term "crasen" meaning "to break", has historically been used to describe a network of fine cracks in the surfaces of glasses and ceramics.
+Crazing, derived from the Middle English term "crasen" meaning "to break", has historically been used to describe a network of fine cracks on the surfaces of glasses and ceramics.
 This term was naturally extended to describe similar phenomena observed in transparent glassy polymers.
 Under tensile stress, these polymers develop what appear to be cracks on their surfaces, often very gradually or after prolonged periods.
 These fine cracks, or crazes, were noted for their ability to propagate across specimens without causing immediate failure.

 Crazing in polymers was first identified as a distinct deformation mechanism in the mid-20th century.
 Unlike inorganic glasses, most glassy polymers were found to be able to undergo significant plastic deformation before fracture occurs.
-Early observations noted the presence of crazes that propagated across specimens without causing immediate failure, indicating their load-bearing capacity and provided further insights into the nature of crazes, describing their appearance and behavior under stress.
+Early observations noted the presence of crazes that propagated across specimens without causing immediate failure, indicating their load-bearing capacity and providing further insights into the nature of crazes, describing their appearance and behaviour under stress.

 Significant advancements in the understanding of crazing were made in the 1960s and 1970s, illustrating the formation and structure of crazes in various polymers and on the stress conditions necessary for craze formation in polymers.
 Researchers demonstrated that crazes grow perpendicular to the principal stress and highlighted the critical stress levels required for their initiation.

 Mechanisms of crazing

 Craze nucleation and growth

 There is typically a delay between the application of stress and the visible appearance of crazes, indicating a barrier to craze nucleation.
 The time delay between the application of stress and the nucleation of crazes can be attributed to the viscoelastic nature of the process.
 Like other viscoelastic phenomena, this delay results from the thermally activated movements of polymer segments under mechanical stress.
 Crazing involves a localized or inhomogeneous plastic strain of the material.
 However, while plastic deformation essentially occurs at constant volume, crazing is a cavitation process that takes place with an increase in volume.
-The initiation of crazing normally requires the presence of a dilative component of the stress tensor and can be inhibited by applying hydrostatic pressure.
+The initiation of crazing typically requires a dilative component in the stress tensor and can be inhibited by applying hydrostatic pressure.
 From a solid mechanics perspective this means that a necessary condition for craze nucleation is having a positive value of $I_1$, the first stress invariant that represent the dilatational component: